db48x/emularity/TECHNICAL.md

 # Acquiring Emulators #

-The Internet Archive is currently maintaining two sets of emulators - one for MAME and one for EM-DOSBOX.
+The Internet Archive is currently maintaining two sets of pre-built emulators - one for MAME and one for EM-DOSBOX.
 They can be found at:

 * [Emularity Engines: Arcade (MAME)](https://archive.org/details/emularity_engine_jsmame)
 * [Emularity Engines: Computers and Consoles (MAME)](https://archive.org/details/emularity_engine_jsmess)